TeknikhogskolanGothenburg/ticketSystem-jam/architecture/index.md

 * When the method is done a sendEmail-function is called, sending an E-mail to the Customer, who is then returned to the Purchased Completed view, which shows a thankyou greeting on the screen.

+## Backoffice

+* The Administrator is directed to the Home view.
+Here are four choises:

+#### Events

+* Here there are three choises:
+1. Add Event.
+The EventAdd-actionresult is called posting an eventobject to the database.
+GetAllEvent-method is then called returning all events to the the Value- object.
+2. Edit Event.
+GetAllEvent returns all events in a dropdown list.
+Administrator selects which to edit and inserts changes in the textboxes.
+EventsUpdate is called, putting the changes in the database.
+3. Delete Event.
+GetAllEvent returns all events in a dropdown list.
+Administrator selects which to delete.
+On buttonclick DeleteEvents is called deleting it from the database.
+GetAllEvent then returns an updates list in the dropdown list.

+#### EventDates
+#### Venues
+#### Customer